tinybirdco/logs-explorer-template/README.md

 This is a template for a log analytics web application.
 It is built with Next.js and Tinybird.

 You can use this template to bootstrap logging analytics for any software project.
-Take it and make it your own!
+Fork it and make it your own!

 ## Quick Start